-This guide will show you how to create a development environment.
-It applies to our specialized software configuration which makes use of Plesk 12.5 (or newer) control panel and Installatron for easy web application management.
+These steps use our specialized software configuration which makes use of Plesk control panel and Installatron (1-click web apps) for easy web application management.
 If you are not hosted with us, but your web host uses these tools as well, then this guide will work great for you too.

 Part 1: Create subdomain